 We are subject to uncertain governmental regulatory requirements and a lengthy approval process for our products prior to any commercial sales of our products.
-The development and commercial use of our products are regulated by the U.S. Food and Drug Administration, or FDA, the European

-Medicines Evaluation Agency, or EMEA, and comparable regulatory agencies in other countries.
+The development and commercial use of our products are regulated by the U.S. Food and Drug Administration, or FDA, the European Medicines Evaluation Agency, or EMEA, and comparable regulatory agencies in other countries.
 The regulatory approval process for new products is lengthy and expensive.
 Before we can file an application with the FDA and comparable international agencies, the product candidate must undergo extensive testing, including animal studies and human clinical trials that can take many years and require substantial expenditures.
 Data obtained from such testing may be susceptible to varying interpretations, which could delay, limit or prevent regulatory approval.
 In addition, changes in regulatory policy for product approval may cause additional costs in our efforts to secure necessary approvals.

-Our drug delivery products are subject to significant uncertainty because they are in the early stages of development and are subject to regulatory approval.
-We filed an Investigational New Drug Exemption application, or IND, with the FDA for TOCOSOL Paclitaxel in September 2000 and completed the Phase 1 clinical study for this product in August 2002.
-In March 2002, we initiated the first four Phase 2a clinical trials for TOCOSOL Paclitaxel.
-Included in this first group of Phase 2a clinical trials was a trial in colorectal cancer that was terminated in 2002 due to insufficient indications of efficacy.
-During the second quarter of 2003 we completed enrollment in the current Phase 2a program.
-There can be no assurance that current and future clinical studies will demonstrate that TOCOSOL Paclitaxel will be safe or efficacious, that the required comparable pharmacokinetic profile to Taxol will be proven in connection with our 505(b)(2) strategy, or that we will file a New Drug Application.
-We are also currently engaged in the development of a formulation of camptothecin using our TOCOSOL drug delivery technology.
+Our drug delivery products are subject to significant uncertainty because they are in the early to middle stages of development and are subject to regulatory approval.
 The results of pre-clinical and clinical testing of our products are uncertain and regulatory approval of our products may take longer or be more expensive than anticipated, which could have a material adverse affect on our business, financial condition and results of operations.
 We cannot predict if or when any of our products under development will be commercialized.